cfengine/documentation/reference/special-variables/sys.markdown

 ### sys.cdate

-The date of the system in canonical form, i.e. in the form of a class.
+The date of the system in canonical form, i.e. in the form of a class, from when the agent initialized.

 ```cf3
     # cdate = Sun_Dec__7_10_39_53_2008_